MakinBacon writes on a variety of topics across the internet and loves finding new ways to celebrate and look at the world.

-What Paints or Makeup Products to Use:
+Paints or Makeup Products to Use

 You can create great skull makeup with most makeup products or face paints.
 The pictures below use a variety of generic products.
-However, MAC products in particular are known for their brilliant colors, and are available in every city, so I have included a specific list of products from their line that could be used to create a Día de Los Muertos skull.
+However, MAC products, in particular, are known for their brilliant colors and are available in every city, so I have included a specific list of products from their line that could be used to create a Día de Los Muertos skull.
 While these products are pricey, they are helpful to get a sense of what professionals would use—you can try to find similar products in whatever brand you are using.
 See the video tutorials below for an example of what can be done with really affordable makeup.